What’s Your Return on Employee (ROE)?

 It’s called Return on Employee (ROE), and the concept is gaining steam as workers become less tethered and more in control.
 It stems from the idea that the employer-employee relationship has mutual value that lasts well beyond the office goodbye party.
 From rehiring and referrals to business development and brand ambassadorship, companies have every reason to stay in touch with their exes.
 And with priority access to new job opportunities, meaningful colleague connections, product discounts and exclusive event invites, employees best not be burning any bridges either.

 Anne Robie, Global Head of HR at StubHub, says “The future of talent is that people are not actually wanting to be employees.
 They want to have a wide variety of experiences.
 They’d like to be a contract hire and live in San Francisco for six months, then Singapore, and maybe London after that.”
 It’s time to build lifelong talent networks to prepare for this new reality.
+But this isn’t just a nice to have, many companies are now building it into employee offboarding.

 Fast-scaling companies around the globe are quickly recognising the potential of their former employee networks.
 As HR Managers become Chief People Officers, so too must evolve the way we view and value our past talent.
 What’s your company’s ROE?